kematzy/roda-i18n/README.md

 ## Credits

-* This plugin have been inspired by the `sinatra-i18n` gem available at [github/ai/r18n](http://github.com/ai/r18n) created by [Andrey Sitnik](http://github.com/ai).
+* This plugin has been inspired by the `sinatra-i18n` gem available at [github/ai/r18n](http://github.com/ai/r18n) created by [Andrey Sitnik](http://github.com/ai).

-* Testing code have been partly copied from [Forme](https://github.com/jeremyevans/forme).
+* Testing code has been partly copied from [Forme](https://github.com/jeremyevans/forme).

 * Inspiration and assistance by [Jeremy Evans](https://github.com/jeremyevans).
 Many thanks Jeremy!!